-• Sit all the way back on the seat.
+Sit all the way back on the seat.
 Do the knees bend at the seat edge?
 If yes, continue.
 If no, return to the booster seat.

 - Buckle the lap-shoulder belt.
 Does the shoulder belt rest on the shoulder?
 If yes, continue.
-If no, try using the rear seat belt comfort guide, if available.
-See "Rear Seat Belt Comfort Guides" under guide is not available, or if the shoulder belt still does not rest on the shoulder, then return to the booster seat. - Does the lap belt fit low and snug on the hips, touching the thighs?
+If no, then return to the booster seat. - Does the lap belt fit low and snug on the hips, touching the thighs?
 If yes, continue.
-If no, return to the booster seat. - Can proper seat belt fit be maintained for the length of the trip?
+If no. return to the booster seat. - Can proper seat belt fit be maintained for the length of the trip?
 If yes, continue.
-If no, return to the booster seat.

-Q: What is the proper way to wear seat belts?

-A: An older child should wear a lap-shoulder belt and get the additional restraint a shoulder belt can provide.
+If no. return to the booster seat. - Q: What is the proper way to wear seat belts? - A: An older child should wear a lap-shoulder belt and get the additional restraint a shoulder belt can provide.
 The shoulder belt should not cross the face or neck.
 The lap belt should fit snugly below the hips, just touching the top of the thighs.
 This applies belt force to the child's pelvic bones in a crash.
 It should never be worn over the abdomen, which could cause severe or even fatal internal injuries in a crash.